prebid/prebid.github.io/prebid/native-implementation.md

 }
 ```

-`assets` contains the publisher definition of requested assets.
+`assets` are the components of the ad that will assembled using the template.
 An asset must have an `id`, used for matching the request with the response.
-It will be also important in defining the display macros.
-Also, an asset can specify if a field is `required`.

-Each asset can have one of the following properties:
+Each asset should have one of the following properties:

+#### 3.1.1.
+Title Asset

-- `title` - This is a regular title and the most important property is `len`, to specify the length.
+This is a regular title and the most important property is `len`, to specify the length.
 Here's an example:

 ```javascript
 {